 In the case of bifurcated models, the concession operator is remunerated partly by users and partly by the grantor.
 The part of the investment that is covered by an unconditional contractual right to receive payments from the grantor (in the form of grants or rental) is recognised as a financial receivable up to the amount guaranteed.
-The unguaranteed balance, of which the amount is dependent on the use of the infrastructure, is recognised as "Concession intangible assets".
-This model does not apply to the ASF group's companies.
+The unguaranteed balance, of which the amount is dependent on the use of the infrastructure, is recognised as "Concession intangible assets"

-9. Concession intangible assets
+Concession intangible assets 9